vbehar/daggerverse/gitlab-cli/README.md

 # GitLab CLI Dagger Module

 This is a [Dagger](https://dagger.io/) module for the [GitLab CLI](https://gitlab.com/gitlab-org/cli) tool.
+It also contains the (deprecated) [GitLab Release CLI](https://gitlab.com/gitlab-org/release-cli) tool.

 Use it to install the glab CLI in a Dagger container, and easily interact with GitLab API.